 So, the “climbing to the roof of the school” story, while I tell it constantly and back it up whenever my sister also tells it – well, it never happened.
 But I will argue to the death that we ALL did it constantly and I even think our buddy, Bjorn, ate his lunch up there.
 The view of the mountains was incredible.

-In that same vein, I’m teaching my child stories about his great-grandma and great-grandpa, other family members he hasn’t met or deceased ones who he will never meet.
+In that same vein, I’m telling my child family stories about his great-grandma and great-grandpa, other relatives he hasn’t met or deceased ones who he will never meet.
 I’d like him to take inspiration from his family.
 It would be wonderful if I can instill pride and dignity into him from just our own, immediate and extended family members.

 Family tales of inspiration